Nonunique Ergodicity on the Boundary of Outer space: Introduction

 \subsection{Acknowledgments}

 We thank Jon Chaika for helpful conversations throughout this project, pointing us to the papers \cite{keane1977nonergodic,yoccoz2010interval} and providing novel perspectives.
 The third author would like to thank Carlos Ospina for helpful conversations while building the proof of \Cref{thm:arational_limiting_unfolding}, and thank Jing Tao for helpful discussions on \cite{bestvina2024limit} and arational trees.
+We thank Gilbert Levitt for directing us to the reference \cite{levitt1983}.
+The authors would also like to thank the referee for useful comments that improved the readability of this paper.

-The authors gratefully acknowledge support: MB from NSF DMS-2304774, EF from NSF DMS-1840190 and DMS-2103275, and SK from the University of Utah Graduate Research Fellowship and from a KIAS Individual Grant (HP098501) via the June E Huh Center for Mathematical Challenges at Korea Institute for Advanced Study.
+The authors gratefully acknowledge support: MB from NSF DMS-2304774, EF from NSF DMS-1840190 and DMS-2103275, and SK from the University of Utah Graduate Research Fellowship, from KIAS Individual Grant (HP098501) via the June E Huh Center for Mathematical Challenges at Korea Institute for Advanced Study and from the New Faculty Startup Fund (700-20250069) at Seoul National University.

 \addtocontents{toc}{ }